RunningGT/VAED-ensDAG/README.md

-# Readme

-This repository contains the code implementation of VAED-ensDAG.
+This repository contains the code implementation of VAED‑ensDAG, proposed in the paper entitled *Heterogeneity-Aware Causal Structure Transfer for Soil Organic Carbon Prediction Across Ecological Stations*.

 ## Data Preparation